What new players don't realize is that even if you don't manage to get all of the generators done in Dead by Daylight, there's always the Hatch.

 Read More: How to Run in Dead by Daylight

-In Dead by Daylight there are Exit Gates that power up once you've completed all five generators.
-These help you escape.
+In Dead by Daylight, there are Exit Gates that power up once you've completed all five generators.
+These are where you escape.
 The Hatch is similar to an Exit Gate, as it helps you escape from the trial - but is only spawned in-game through certain circumstances.

-How to spawn and find Hatch in Dead by Daylight
+How to Find The Hatch in Dead by Daylight

-The Hatch spawns in depending on how many generators vs Survivors are left in the match.
-For example, if all four Survivors are still alive and all the generators are done, then the Hatch will spawn.
+The Hatch previously spawned depending on how many generators vs survivors were left in the match.
+For example, if all four Survivors were still alive and all five of the generators completed, the Hatch would spawn.
 Likewise, if there were 3 generators left but 2 survivors remaining, the Hatch would spawn.
 However, in light of the Patch 5.3.0 update, the Hatch will now only spawn when there is one remaining survivor in the match.

 But don't fret, you're able to track the Hatch without a Map by using sound once it has spawned, provided you get to it before the killer does.
 The Hatch lets out a 'heavenly' sort of noise, almost like wind chimes.
-Follow the noise and you can use the Hatch to escape.
+Follow the noise and you can use the Hatch to escape!

-How to stop Survivors escaping with Hatch in Dead by Daylight
+How to Stop Survivors Escaping With The Hatch in Dead by Daylight

 If you're the last remaining survivor and the Killer has closed the Hatch already, you'll need to find a way to open it.
 The way to do this is through the use of a Key.

-Outside of a Broken Key, which is only used for aura tracking things like traps and Hex Totems, Keys are able to open the Hatch and allow you and other Survivors to escape.
+Outside of a Broken Key, which is only used for aura tracking things like traps and Hex Totems, Keys are able to open the Hatch and allow you to escape.
 But be careful, perks like Franklin Demise will knock your Key out of your hand.
 To prevent this, we advise putting your Key somewhere safe at the beginning of the trial and only using it when you need to.
 Also, take note that after the Killer has closed the Hatch, using a Key will now take 2.5 seconds to open it again.